Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m3.md

   - The bugs related with pending position move request have been fixed.
   - The bugs related with hwc cancel condition have been fixed.
   - E_Desk smart object disorder has been fixed while zooming and maximizing member object.
-  - The error of not sending touch cancel event(s) in some special conditions has been fixed.
+  - The error of not sending touch cancel event in some special conditions has been fixed.
-  - The error of not sending axis event(s) during a touchdown operation has been fixed.
+  - The error of not sending axis event during a touchdown operation has been fixed.

 ## Graphics Engine